Polyline Simplification under the Local Fr\'echet Distance has Almost-Quadratic Runtime in 2D: Introduction

-As the cubic running time of the Imai-Iri algorithm and the quadratic running time of the Chan-Chin algorithm may be prohibitive for processing long polylines even for $d=2$, heuristics and approximation algorithms have been investigated.
-The Douglas-Peucker algorithm \cite{Douglas1973}, one of the most simple and widely used heuristics, computes a simplified polyline under the local \hau distance in $\oh(n \log n)$ time~\cite{Hershberger1992} and under the local \fre distance in $\oh(n^2)$ time~\cite{Kreveld2020}~-- but without any guarantee regarding the solution size.
+As the cubic running time of the Imai--Iri algorithm and the quadratic running time of the Chan--Chin algorithm may be prohibitive for processing long polylines even for $d=2$, heuristics and approximation algorithms have been investigated.
+The Douglas--Peucker algorithm \cite{Douglas1973}, one of the most simple and widely used heuristics, computes a simplified polyline under the local \hau distance in $\oh(n \log n)$ time~\cite{Hershberger1992} and under the local \fre distance in $\oh(n^2)$ time~\cite{Kreveld2020}~-- but without any guarantee regarding the solution size.
 Agarwal et al.~\cite{Agarwal2005} presented an approximation algorithm with a running time of $\oh(n \log n)$ that works for any \lp norm and generalizes to $\mathbb{R}^d$.
 It computes a simplification under the local \fre distance for $\delta$, where the simplification size does not exceed the optimal simplification size for $\delta/2$.
 There are other heuristics neither based on the \hau nor the \fre distance like the algorithm by Visvalingam and Whyatt~\cite{Visvalingam1993}, which measures the importance of a vertex by the triangular area it adds.

 There are also variants of the \fre distance which allow for faster polyline simplification.
 For example, polyline simplification under the discrete \fre distance (where only the distance between the vertices but not the points on the line segments in between matters) can be solved to optimality in $\oh(n^2)$ time \cite{bereg2008simplifying}.
 However, the discrete \fre distance heavily depends on the density of vertices on the polyline, and hence for many applications the continuous \fre distance studied in this paper constitutes a more meaningful measure.